Solutions to a system of Yang-Baxter matrix equations: Preliminaries

-So, in the case of two variables $x_1$ and $x_2$, we have . \end{definition} \begin{definition}\cite{grobner2} A set of non-zero polynomials $G = \{ g_1 ,g_2,...,g_t \}$ contained in an ideal $I \subset \mathbb{K}[x_1,...,x_n]$, is called a Gr$\ddot{o}$bner basis for I if and only if for all $f \in I$ such that $f \neq 0$, there exists $i \in \{ 1 , . . . ,t\}$, such that $lp(g_i)$ divides $lp(f)$, where $lp(f)$ is the leading power product of $f$. \end{definition} Using the term order as defined above one proceeds to perform a ``multivariable division" on the set of polynomial generators of the given ideal $I$.
-At the same time we pick up any ``remainder" that is obtained through this process.
-A result of this process is a collection of generators that divides any element $f$ of the ideal without leaving any nontrivial ``remainder".
+\end{definition} \begin{definition}\cite{grobner2} A set of non-zero polynomials $G = \{ g_1 ,g_2,\dots,g_t \}$ contained in an ideal $I \subset \mathbb{K}[x_1,\dots,x_n]$, is called a Gr$\ddot{o}$bner basis for I if for all $f \in I$, such that $f \neq 0$, there exists $i \in \{ 1 , \dots ,t\}$, such that $lp(g_i)$ divides $lp(f)$, where $lp(f)$ is the leading power product of $f$. \end{definition} Using the term order as defined above, one proceeds to perform a ``multivariable division" on the set of polynomial generators of the given ideal $I$.
+At the same time, we pick up any ``remainder" that is obtained through this process.
+A result of this process is a collection of generators that divides any element $f$ of the ideal without leaving any nontrivial ` remainder".
 This set of generators is called a Gr$\ddot{o}$bner base of the ideal.
-This ``multivariable" generalization of division algorithm has many a number of applications all throughout mathematics.
+This ``multivariable" generalization of division algorithm has many applications all throughout mathematics.
 One of the many applications of Gr$\ddot{o}$bner basis is in the field of elimination theory, in which one ``eliminates" a number of variables from a given set of equations.
-Once the variables are eliminated, the resulting equations with fewer variables may be solved easily in some situations. \begin{theorem}\cite{grobner} Let $\mathbb{k}$ be a field, and let I be an ideal in $\mathbb{k}[x_1, \ldots , x_n]$.
-Let G be a Gr{\"o}bner basis for I with respect to the lexicographic order with $x_1 > x_2 > · · · > x_n$.
-Then for any $1 \leq t \leq n$, $G\ \cap\ \mathbb{k}[x_t, \ldots , x_n]$ is a Gr {\"o}bner basis for the ideal $I\ \cap\ \mathbb{k}[x_t, \ldots , x_n]$. \end{theorem} The above theorem is a key tool in finding solutions in many cases in this paper.
-We have used Sage-Math for computing Gr{\"o}bner basis.
-Whenever the Gr$\ddot{o}$bner basis is found in fine size, authors have included that in this paper.
+Once the variables are eliminated, the resulting equations with fewer variables may be solved easily in some situations. \begin{theorem}\cite{grobner} Let $\mathbb{k}$ be a field, and let I be an ideal in $\mathbb{k}[x_1, \cdots, x_n]$.
+Let G be a Gr{\"o}bner basis for I with respect to the lexicographic order with $x_1 > x_2 > \dots > x_n$.
+Then for any $1 \leq t \leq n$, $G\ \cap\ \mathbb{k}[x_t, \ldots , x_n]$ is a Gr{\"o}bner basis for the ideal $I\ \cap\ \mathbb{k}[x_t, \ldots , x_n]$. \end{theorem} The above theorem is a key tool in finding solutions in many cases in this paper.
+We have used Macaulay2 \cite{M2} for computing the Gr{\"o}bner basis.